Effective purchasing management is key to the success of an organization

 Effective purchasing is more than finding a vendor and issuing a purchase order – it is a process that can provide great value to an organization not just from a monetary standpoint, but also by sourcing the highest quality, high demand products at the lowest cost and making sure those products are in stock and available for customers when they need them.

 While each company’s specific sourcing and purchasing activities vary, most businesses that have implemented a purchasing process do so to improve forecasting, determine stocking levels, handle and control purchasing tasks, monitor vendor performance, and identify savings opportunities.

 Many of these activities would be extremely difficult, if not impossible to do, without advanced purchasing tools integrated with inventory management and sales functions.

 By leveraging technology, many processes and procedures can be automated or managed with alerts and activity reminders and collaboration and visibility across the company is improved.

-Acctivate purchasing management software solution user, Masters Equipment
+Acctivate purchasing management software solution user, TMi-ASG

 What features are most important in a purchasing management software solution?

-Purchasing management fulfills a need for products for the business, so that is a good place to start when determining required features in a purchasing solution.
+Purchasing management fulfills a need for products for the business, so that is a good place to start when determining the required features in a purchasing solution.

 Need.
 For each product, questions surrounding need – how many should be ordered and what are the required specifics, colors, and quality – must be answered in order to purchase correctly.